cbotnio/ROS-Cbot/README.md

 # ROS-Cbot
-The C-Bot is n underwater robot for autonomous coral reef monitoring
+The C-Bot is an underwater robot for autonomous coral reef monitoring